 Although the seeds of this idea were in Einstein's mind as early as 1907 (see the discussion of the equivalence principle in Einstein, 1907), it required eight years for him to bring them to fruition.
 A first crucial step, which took half the eight years, was for Einstein to conquer his initial aversion to Minkowski's (1908) geometric formulation of special relativity, and to realize that a curvature of Minkowski's 4-dimensional spacetime is the key to understanding the relative acceleration of freely falling frames.
 The second crucial step was to master the mathematics of differential geometry, which describes spacetime curvature, and using that mathematics to formulate a logically self-consistent theory of gravity.
-This second step took an additional four years and culminated in Einstein's (1915, 1916) general theory of relativity.
-For a historical account of Einstein's eight-year struggle toward general relativity see, e.g., Part IV of Pais (1982); and for selected quotations from Einstein's technical papers during this eight-year period, which tell the story of his struggle in his own words, see Sec.
+This second step took an additional four years and culminated in Einstein's (1915, 1916a) general theory of relativity.
+For a historical account of Einstein's eight-year struggle toward general relativity see, e.g., Part IV of Pais (1982).
+For selected quotations from Einstein's technical papers during this eight-year period, which tell the story of his struggle in his own words, see Sec.
 17.7 of MTW.
+For his papers themselves with scholarly annotations, see Vols.
+2, 3, 4, and 6 of Einstein's Collected Papers: Einstein (1989-).

 It is remarkable that Einstein was led, not by experiment, but by philosophical and aesthetic arguments, to reject the incorporation of gravity into special relativity [Eqs.
-(24.2) above and Ex.
-24.1 below], and insist instead on describing gravity by curved spacetime.
+(25.2) above and Ex.
+25.1 below], and to insist instead on describing gravity by curved spacetime.
 Only after the full formulation of his general relativity did experiments begin to confirm that he was right and that the advocates of special-relativistic gravity were wrong, and only a half century after general relativity was formulated did the experimental evidence become extensive and strong.
-For detailed discussions see, e.g., Will (1981, 1986), and Part 9 of MTW.
+For detailed discussions see, e.g., Will (1986, 1993, 2006).